dariol83/reatmetric/eu.dariolucia.reatmetric.ui/Mimics.md

 If set to a colour, the fill attribute value is taken from the specified color and the tone is decreased by half.
 The _animate_ tag attached to the SVG element is (example):

 `<animate attributeType="XML" attributeName="fill" values="#800;#f00;#800;#800" dur="1.0s" repeatCount="indefinite"/>`

+#### data-rtmt-rotate-[nn]

+This attribute is used to set whether an SVG object shall rotate.
+Its value is defined by a ReatMetric condition-expression.
+This attribute can be present several times attached to a single SVG element.
+If so, such attribute list is evaluated in lexicographical order.
+As soon as one item's evaluation is successful, the list evaluation stops.

+Allowed expression values: `<rotation time in milliseconds> <rotation center x> <rotation center y>` or `none` to disable the rotation.